 15 New Features Added to the SimScale Platform

 Our engineers work really hard to make SimScale easy to use and add the simulation features you need for your projects.
 And although this year is ending, our efforts are continuing in 2017 with many more releases planned!

 - Elastic support

 - Fan boundary condition for CFD

 9 Simulation Workshops

-In our journey to bring simulation technology in the hands of every engineer on the planet, we constantly create learning content to help them become proficient with SimScale as fast as possible.
-Besides documentation, step-by-step tutorials and support, we organize workshops for the most popular topics suggested by our users.
+In our journey to bring simulation technology in the hands of every engineer on the planet, we are constantly creating new learning content to help them become proficient with SimScale as fast as possible.
+Besides documentation, step-by-step tutorials, and support, we organize workshops for the most popular topics suggested by our users.
 Let’s have a look at this year’s highlights:

 - Application of CFD in Formula Student and Formula SAE

 Organized at SimScale or together with our consulting and technical partners, this year’s webinars were focused on helping our users create better products using different tools that reduce the design time and result in a higher quality product.
 Here are a few of the recordings:

 - 3D Online Flow Visualization and Validation Methods with Streamwise